ruskid/yii-phpexcel-helper/README.md

 ```

-You can also set the style for the data.
+Applying styles.
 --------------------------
+You can pass array of styles to the writeRecordsToExcel method.

 ```php

 $firstRowStyle = array(